 “I’m so confident that you will be happy with your purchase that you get my 100% Money back Guarantee.
 If you don’t like the sound of me, what I have to say, what I write about, or you plain think it stinks – I will send you your money back in full and without delay.
 All I ask is that you spend 60 days trying out my XYZ product.”

-You can be as much creative as you want.
-You can use different colors and sizes and combine shapes, text, icons and images together.
+You can be as creative as you want.
+You can use different colors and sizes and combine shapes, text, icons, and images.
 Use your imagination.